 Pittsburgh truly has some punishing weather depending on the winter month.
 It might be sunny by the morning and icing by the afternoon.
-Other days, its just cold, bitter, winter, after all we have 3 Rivers and plenty of chill from the water.
+Other days, it is just cold, bitter, winter, after all, we have 3 Rivers and plenty of chill from the water.

 4 Things to Keep in your Cargo Space for Pittsburgh Winters

 Pittsburgh is a different beastie when it comes to the weather.
 Honestly, I never know what to expect.
 The days that you don’t see it coming, it hits, snow, sleet, rain, and ice.
 In fact, harsh winters can really bring in some unexpected situations.

 Even if you are behind the wheel of a Ram, or a Jeep, or a 4WD SUV, there are still things you need in your car/truck to help you out.

 Preparedness ahead of the storm takes the raw bite out of the whole ordeal.
 The last thing you would want is you going out and getting stranded in the middle of nowhere in the chilly winter.

 From flat tires to car battery issues, there are a lot of things to consider before you get behind the wheel and driver.
 So if you’re one of those who usually doesn’t think a lot about having some backup in the car when you’re driving during the winter, here’s some help- and advice.

 A shovel is undoubtedly the most important tools to have in your cargo space during the winters- just think about how useful it would prove to be when it comes to digging your car out from when you’re stuck in a snowstorm or on a road that’s snow covered.